Mid-Atlantic gap: History

 Coastal Command's prize was the Consolidated Aircraft Liberator GR.I, commonly called the VLR Liberator or just VLR.
-The Liberator B.I proved too vulnerable for bombing missions over Europe, but had excellent range and payload, ideal for A/S patrol.
-Top priority for these was the U.S. Navy for reconnaissance operations in the Pacific, where their long legs were equally valuable, but where they generally carried out missions of lower priority than Coastal Command's.
+The Liberator B.I proved too vulnerable for bombing missions over Europe but had excellent range and payload, ideal for ASW.
+Priority for these was the U.S. Navy for reconnaissance operations in the Pacific, where their long range were equally valuable, but where they generally carried out missions of lower priority than those of Coastal Command.